OfficeDev/office-js-docs-pr/docs/testing/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins.md

 You can install an Office Add-in for testing in an Office client running on Windows by publishing the manifest to a network file share (instructions below).

 > [!NOTE]
-> If your add-in project was created with the [**yo office** tool](https://github.com/OfficeDev/generator-office), there is an alternative way of sideloading it that might work for you.
+> If your add-in project was created with the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office), there is an alternate way of sideloading the add-in that might work for you.
 For details, see [Sideload Office Add-ins using the sideload command](sideload-office-addin-using-sideload-command.md).

 This article applies only to testing Word, Excel, PowerPoint, and Project add-ins on Windows.
 If you want to test on another platform or want to test an Outlook add-in, see one of the following topics to sideload your add-in: